Night sea journey. An archetypal motif in

 The hero is the symbolical exponent of the movement of libido.
 Entry into the dragon is the regressive direction, and the journey to the East (the "night sea journey") with its attendant events symbolizes the effort to adapt to the conditions of the psychic inner world.
 The complete swallowing up and disappearance of the hero in the belly of the dragon represents the complete withdrawal of interest from the outer world.
 The overcoming of the monster from within is the achievement of adaptation to the conditions of the inner world, and the emergence ("slipping out") of the hero from the monster's belly with the help of a bird, which happens at the moment of sunrise, symbolizes the recommencement of progression.["On Psychic Energy,"CW8, par.
 68.]

-All the night sea journey myths derive from the perceived behavior of the sun, which, in Jung's lyrical image, "sails over the sea like an immortal god who every evening is immersed in the maternal waters and is born anew in the morning.["Symbols of the Mother and of Rebirth,"CW5, par.
+All the night sea journey myths derive from the perceived or of the sun, which, in Jung's lyrical image, "sails over the sea like an immortal god who every evening is immersed in the maternal waters and is born anew in the morning.["Symbols of the Mother and of Rebirth,"CW5, par.
 306.]
 The sun going down, analogous to the loss of energy in a depression, is the necessary prelude to rebirth.
 Cleansed in the healing waters (the unconscious), the sun (ego-consciousness) lives again.